zackjohnson8/StockWatch/README.md

 ## Getting Started
 To run this program, you will need to have a TDAmeritrade developer account with a refresh token, client ID, and redirect URI.
-Use the <a href='https://developer.tdameritrade.com/content/getting-started'>TDAmeritrade Getting Started link</a> to get this information</br>
+Use the <a href='https://developer.tdameritrade.com/content/getting-started'>TDAmeritrade Getting Started</a> to get this information</br>

 Update the startup_config.yml file with your TDAmeritrade information.
 The program will not run without this information.